shobanamg/countries-app/README.md

 ## Overview

-A countries application, where you can search for the countries and see more details about it.
+A Countries Application, where you can search for the countries and see more details about it.

 ### The challenge